List of Apple Inc. media events: Macworld 2005 (January 17, 2005, San Francisco)

 The Mac Mini, iLife '05, and iWork were announced.

 Steve Jobs announced that Apple sold more than 4.5 million iPods in the 2004 holiday quarter, compared to 733,000 iPods in the 2003 Holiday quarter.

 At the event, Steve Jobs referred to 2005 as the "year of HD video editing."

 WWDC 2005 (June 6–10, 2005)

 After a basic market update, Jobs announced that Apple would transition the Macintosh platform to Intel x86 processors after using PowerPC for more than a decade.
 The keynote featured developers from Wolfram Research, who discussed their experience porting Mathematica to Mac OS X on the Intel platform.
 The conference consisted of 110 lab sessions and 95 presentation sessions, while more than 500 Apple engineers were on site alongside 3,800 attendees from 45 countries.
 The band The Wallflowers played at the Apple campus.

 Apple music event (September 7, 2005)

-The event was at the Moscone Convention Center in San Francisco.
+The event was held at the Moscone Convention Center in San Francisco.